Son Balagueret Villa

 If you are looking to stay away from the large scale tourist resorts, but craving a holiday vibe then Sant Elm is the perfect place to stay and offers a handful of hotels, apart-hotels and villas in the town and the surrounding area.

 The sea is wonderfully clear and blue, and is fairly shallow, making it good for small children to play in.
-The beach is manned by a lifeguard from 10 in the morning until 6 in the afternoon from May until October displaying warning flags if necessary and offering assistance.
+The beach is manned by a lifeguard from 10:00 until 18:00, from May until October displaying warning flags if necessary and offering assistance.

 The larger beach area here has soft white sand.